features-base/Blogs_Editor_MERN_K8s/README.md

 ### Authentication

-The app supports **Google SSO** authentication to ensure that the articles published by a user cannot be edited, or deleted by other users.
-Users can browse, create, or edit articles even without logging in.
-Once they are ready, they can log in to save their sessions, so that they can continue later, to edit their published articles, or to publish new ones.
+The app supports **Google SSO** authentication to ensure that the blogs published by a user cannot be edited, or deleted by other users.
+Users can browse, create, or edit blogs even without logging in.
+Once they are ready, they can log in to save their sessions, so that they can continue later, to edit their published blogs, or to publish new ones.
 The built-in editor provides options to save the session in the browser's local storage as well as in the cloud server.
-The server can track separate sessions for each article.
+The server can track separate sessions for each blog.

 ### Security and Privacy